Neighbourhood planning is a way for communities to help decide the future of the places where they live and work.

 - View 'made' Neighbourhood Plans.

-- Quick view for status of Neighbourhood Plans
+- View quick overview of status of Neighbourhood Plans

 Stages of Neighbourhood Planning